- 5 years

 - the Blizard Building, which houses state-of-the-art facilities for students and staff, including open-plan research laboratories, a 400-seat lecture theatre and a café

 - dedicated teaching room equipped with anatomical specimens, medical images, videos and specialised computer imaging

 - extensive library facilities – the Queen Mary Library at Mile End, large medical archives at the Royal London and Barts hospitals, and access to the University of London library

 - multi-user labs with computers and CCTV for practical classes

 - a purpose-built Clinical and Communications Centre, where you can practise methods on mannequins and models, and develop your communication skills with the help of specially trained actors.

-A new campus for medical students is planned for 2019.
-The site will be a part of the King George Hospital in Ilford.
-Students may be required to visit the campus for teaching over the duration of the course.
+A new campus for medical students is being planned on the site of the King George Hospital in Ilford.
+Students may therefore be required to visit this additional campus for teaching over the duration of the course.

 Third decile or above.

 A*AA (results must be achieved in one sitting over a study period of no longer than two years)